mozilla-conduit/conduit-docs/phabricator-user.rst

 ===================

 The first step toward submitting a patch via Phabricator is to create an account.
-Click the "Log In" button at the top of any Phabricator page.
+Visit our Phabricator instance at https://phabricator.services.mozilla.com/ and click the "Log In" button at the top of any page.

 .. image:: images/login-button.png
    :align: center